equwal/clic/README.md

 client.
 The name is a bad pun, **clic** is the sound of a mouse click but the software is keyboard driven...

+Clic supports TLS connection by first trying to speak TLS to the remote server, if it doesn't work it fallback to plaintext.
+The status prompt will show either "**TLS**" or "UNSECURE" depending on how the communication has been negociated.

 Requirements
 ============